 Teaching is pitched at a post-graduate level so candidates need to be able to produce academic work to this level relatively independently.

 The course is an academic post-graduate course requiring evidence a capacity for critical and independent thought.
 Preference will be given to candidates with demonstrable experience in systematic therapies with a commitment to the CBT approach.
 Applicants will need to demonstrate the following:

 Students are paid a full time salary for the duration of the training and do not pay course fees.

-The application process is currently open and interviews are planned for January 2017.
-Places on the course are obtained via application to IAPT services who have opted to provide training posts.
-Applicants need to look on NHS jobs for details of these posts.
+Interviews are planned for December 23- January 24.
+Places on the course are obtained via application to NHS Talking Therapies services who have opted to provide training posts.

-Selection interviews are undertaken in collaboration with the IAPT clinical services.
+Selection interviews are undertaken in collaboration with the Talking Therapies clinical services.
 Applicants are applying for a Training Post as so the selection interview is an employment interview as well as an interview for a full time training programme.

 Please make sure you have read and understood all of the above information before you contact us for further information.
-Further information can be gained by contacting our Administrator at email@example.com
+Further information can be gained by contacting our Senior CBT Administrator at email@example.com